awsdocs/aws-doc-sdk-examples/javav2/example_code/quicksight/Readme.md

-# Amazon Amazon QuickSight Java code examples
+# Amazon QuickSight Java code examples

 This README discusses how to run and test the Java code examples for Amazon QuickSight.